makerdao/mips/MIP45/mip45.md

 - The component of the reward that increases linearly with the total Vault debt is intended to be used to reward liquidators for reducing risk to the system, as risk itself scales with the size of undercollateralized Vaults—a Vault that is twice as big as another represents twice the risk of bad debt accrual.
 Or viewed another way, liquidating two vaults of size X represents the same risk reduction as liquidating one Vault of size 2X—thus the reward to a liquidator ought to be similar.
 Further, the system can *afford* to pay more for larger liquidations, because the liquidation penalty is also proportional to the amount of debt outstanding for a given Vault.
 - The constant component of the reward can be used to cover gas costs (which are per-Vault for liquidators) or to allow MKR holders to effectively pay Keepers to clear small Vaults that would otherwise not be attractive for liquidation.

-These parameters must be set extremely carefully, lest it be possible to exploit the system by "farming" liquidation rewards (e.g. creating Vaults with the intention of liquidating them and profiting from the too-high rewards).
+These parameters must be set extremely carefully, lest it be possible to exploit the system by "farming" liquidation rewards (e.g., creating Vaults with the intention of liquidating them and profiting from the too-high rewards).
 Generally, the liquidation reward should remain less than the minimum liquidation penalty by some margin of safety so that the system is unlikely to accrue a deficit.
 This doesn't necessarily prevent farming, it just helps ensure the system remains solvent.
 For example, incentives can be farmed in a capital-efficient way when `Dirt` is close to `Hole` or when `ilk.dirt` is close to `ilk.hole` for some collateral type.
 An attacker would purchase a small amount of collateral from a running auction, freeing up a small amount of room relative to either `Hole` or `ilk.hole`, then liquidate a small portion of an existing Vault to collect the reward, and repeat the process.
 This can be done over and over in the same transaction, and the activation of EIP 2929 (scheduled for the Berlin hard fork at the time of writing) will significantly reduce the associated gas costs (due to warm storage reads and writes).
 Note that since the attacker does not need to create their own Vaults, the size of the liquidation penalty in relation to the incentive value is not a deterrent; only gas costs matter to the attacker.
 The fact that the Dog prevents partial liquidations that remove less than `ilk.dust` debt from a Vault helps to mitigate this scenario--so long as the liquidation penalty exceeds the total reward for this minimal liquidation size, _and the liquidation penalty is reliably collected by the resulting auction_ (which may not hold under conditions of market or network perturbation), the system should not on balance accrue bad debt.

 ### MIP45c7 Four-Stage Liquidation Circuit Breaker